BeaconCMS/beacon/guides/recipes/add-custom-page-fields.md

 # Add Custom Page Fields

-Every Beacon page contains a set of pre-defined fields that behaves the same way across all pages, for example the Title and Description fields are used to fill meta tags for SEO purposes, and so on.
-And that's the same behavior on all pages.
+Every Beacon page contains a set of pre-defined fields which behave the same way across all pages.
+For example, the Title and Description fields are used to fill meta tags for SEO purposes;  that's the same behavior regardless of whether the page is your homepage, a blog post, or something else.

-But often you need to store custom data, perform some logic on that data, or display extra information on the page.
+However, you often need to store custom data, perform some logic on that data, or display extra information on the page.
 Some examples include tags for blog posts, authors, links, and so on.

 In this recipe we'll add a custom page field `Type` to allow users identify the type of the page on the admin interface and use that data to list recent blog posts.